BlackHershey/4dfp-docs/docs/tools.rst

 -@<b|l>	output big or little endian (default input endian)
 =======	==================================================

-N.B.:	undefined (1.e-37, NaN) voxels in input are output as 1.e-37
+N.B.:	undefined (1.e-37, NaN) voxels in input are output as 1.e-37 |br|

-N.B.:	output values are assigned the same sign as the input t value
+N.B.:	output values are assigned the same sign as the input t value |br|
 N.B.:	the same n values apply to all volumes the input <t-image>

 z2logp_4dfp